 |Drying / curing||Strong smell|

-The odour is different for each strain/type of weed as is the extent to which you can smell the plant.
-The pervasiveness or strength also varies according to the strain.
-Most sellers of seeds will be able to tell you which types of cannabis produce extremely strong odours.
-If you are keen to avoid the smell of weed in the house, it is important to do some research into which species you will grow before investing in your seeds.
+If you are keen to avoid the smell of weed in the house, it is important to do some research into which species you will grow before investing in your weed seeds.

-How to controle the smell in your grow room?
+How to control the smell in your grow room?

 Don't forget to regularly clean and maintain the filters if you want to successfully reduce the odour in your growing room.